International Institute for Sport History

 Hamburg (Germany) had a formal bid in place but withdrew in November 2015 after 51% of the public voted against the bid in a referendum.
 See this article about Hamburg's withdrawal.

-Read about the formalities of the entire bidding process at the IOC web site: All About the Candidature Process
+Read about the major changes from the previous formalities of the entire bidding process at the IOC web site: All About the Candidature Process

 Host cities of the Ancient Olympic Games